 Dual Credit is designed for high school students to get a jumpstart on their college degree by completing college courses at a significantly discounted rate.
 Dual Credit courses are offered in partner high schools with instructors that are approved to teach our college courses.
 Online Dual Credit courses are available to high school students that don't have qualified instructors in their high schools.
+Below, find out about instructor qualifications, courses offered, and more about our textbook and laptop program for Dual Credit students.

 The Missouri Department of Higher Education and Workforce Development requires Dual Credit instructors to have a minimum of a master's degree that includes a substantial study (a minimum of 18 graduate-level semester hours) appropriate to the academic field in which they teach.
 Approval of specific courses and respective Dual Credit instructors will be based upon credentials and recommendation of the appropriate Academic Chair.